-Note that a link structure embeds both the linked event structure and participant structure - annotations as defined by the abstract syntax are nested structures (as opposed to their 'flat' XML-representations).
+Note that a participation link structure embeds both the linked event structure and participant structure - annotations as defined by the abstract syntax are nested structures (as opposed to their 'flat' XML-representations).
 Therefore, the interpretation of the link structures provides the interpretation of the entire annotation structure.
 This is always the case for a well-formed annotation structure in which all the participants are linked to certain events.

-The semantics of a link structure is compositionally defined as a combination of the semantics of its components.
-For the most common case, where there is no repetitiveness component $\rho$ , and where $\xi$ ='non-exhaustive' and p='positive', the interpretation function IQ is defined by (67), where 'U' stands for the operation of merging two DRSs, as defined in DRT.
+The semantics of a participation link structure is compositionally defined as a combination of the semantics of its components by means of the interpretation function I{α} , as specified in (67), where ' \cup ' is the operation of merging two DRSs, as defined in DRT, and ' \cup ' is the 'scoped merge' operation, defined in (76) below.
+For the most common case, where there is no repetitiveness component ρ , and where ξ ='non-exhaustive' and p='positive', the interpretation function I{α} is defined by (67).

-(67) $I_Q(\langle \epsilon_E, \epsilon_P, R, d, \sigma, \xi, [\rho], p \rangle) = I_Q(\epsilon_P) \cup (I_Q(\epsilon_E) \cup I_Q(R, d, \sigma, \xi, [\rho], p))$
+(67) a. $I_Q(\langle \epsilon_E, \epsilon_P, R, d, narrow, p \rangle) = (I_Q(\epsilon_P) \cup I_Q(\epsilon_E)) \cup I_Q(R, d, narrow, p)$ b. $I_Q(\langle \epsilon_E, \epsilon_P, R, d, wide, p \rangle) = (I_Q(\epsilon_E) \cup I_Q(\epsilon_P)) \cup I_Q(R, d, wide, p)$ c. $I_Q(\langle \epsilon_E, \epsilon_P, R, d, free, p \rangle) = I_Q(\epsilon_E) \cup I_Q(\epsilon_P) \cup I_Q(R, d, free, p)$

-The first two components in the right-hand side of (67) specify the types of entities and events concerned, whereas the third component specifies in what way the entities participate.
-For example, consider the sentence "More than five thousand students protested", containing a verb with a single argument, so that the annotation structure contains just a single link structure.
-A quantifier of the form "More than five thousand P" is interpreted as a DRS of the form (68), where capital letters are used to designate non-empty sets of individuals, and small letters to indicate individuals.
-The set of individuals designated by the discourse referent 'X' will play the role of those individuals in the reference domain that are actually involved in a quantified predication (in a certain semantic role), the so-called 'participant set'.
+For example, consider the sentence "More than two thousand students protested", containing a verb with a single argument, so that the annotation structure contains just a single link structure.
+A quantifier of the form "More than two thousand D" is interpreted as a DRS of the form (68), where capital letters are used to designate non-empty sets of individuals, and small letters to indicate individuals.
+This DRS says that there is a subset of the quantification domain D containing more than two thousand elements.
+This subset consists of those elements of the reference domain that participate in a set of events (called the 'participant set' in the QuantML metamodel, see Fig. 1).
+The condition |X| > 2000 specifies the involvement of the reference domain.

-A definite NP is interpreted as expressing that the entire reference domain, determined by the context of utterance, is involved in a (quantified) predication.
-Using, as before, the notation ' $P_0$ ' to designate the predicate P restricted to the reference domain, this interpretation looks in DRS-form as shown in (66b) for a quantifier of the form "The three P".
+A definite NP is interpreted as expressing that the entire reference domain is involved in a (quantified) predication.
+Using, as before, the notation ' D_0 ' to designate the predicate D restricted to the reference domain, this interpretation looks in DRS-form as shown in (69) for a quantifier of the form "The three D".